Limit Theorems for step reinforced random walks with regularly varying memory: Proof of Main Results for SRRW-R-RVM

-The other fact follows immediately as, using Lemma~\ref{lem: ell}, we have $\sigma_n^2/n\to\infty$ in this case. \end{proof} Hence, the weak limit of ${S_n}/{\sigma_n}$ will be driven by that of ${\eta_nM_n}/{\sigma_n}$.
-This motivates us to study the invariance principle for the martingale formed by the triangular array of the martingale difference sequence
+\begin{remark} The above proof uses the result for $L^2$ convergence in Lemma~\ref{lemma: trunc mart conv ERW}, which only requires finite variance innovations and not the Rademacher distribution. \end{remark} The weak limit of ${S_n}/{\sigma_n}$ is driven by that of ${\eta_nM_n}/{\sigma_n}$.
+We study the invariance principle for the triangular array of the martingale difference sequence

-The proof of the functional central limit theorem, as in the subcritical regime, depends on deriving the limit of the underlying quadratic variation process and verifying the conditional Lindeberg condition.